-Wild weather in many parts of the country this week has prompted us to warn home-owners and home-buyers about the damage that can be caused by strong winds or heavy rain.
+Wild weather in many parts of the country is a feature of Australia in the 21st.
+Century – prompting us to warn home-owners and home-buyers about the damage that can be caused by strong winds or heavy rain.

-Readers will be familiar with the obvious damage that a storm can cause – trees uprooted, fences down and roof sheeting lifted – but it’s the not-so-obvious after-effects of a severe storm that can become serious problems.
+Readers will be familiar with the obvious damage that a storm can cause – beach erosion, hail damage, trees uprooted, fences down and roof sheeting lifted – but it’s the not-so-obvious after-effects of a severe storm that can become serious problems.

 Here are three to think about: